-When filing the issue be sure to fill the template.
-It helps a lot to find the root of the problems and helps to avoid a lot of questions.
+When filing the issue be sure to fill out the template.
+It helps find the root of the problem while avoiding extensive questions and exchanges with other developers.

 The beauty of open-source software is you can easily dig in to it to understand how it works.
 You can also fix or adjust it as you wish.